HassenH1/Arvolution-wireframe-prototype/README.md

 ## Available Scripts

 In the project directory, you can run:\
-When you clone this repo, Do not forget to run npm install.
+When you clone this repo, Do not forget to run `npm install`.

 ### `npm start`